Interviewed by H.B.G. (as S.G.)

-In celebration of the 50th Anniversary of ‘Rosemary’s Baby’ – absolutely our most favorite diabolical film – Devil In The Details is proud to present our interview with actor and performer Ernest Harada, who appeared as a Satanic Japanese photographer in the climactic scene of the 1968 film directed by Roman Polanski.
-The novel was published in 1967, and the film was released the following year, making 2017 and 2018 the Golden Jubilee of one of the Horror genre’s most classic and influential books and films.
+In celebration of the 50th Anniversary of ‘Rosemary’s Baby’ – the classic spellbinding thriller – Devil In The Details interviewed actor and performer Ernest Harada, who appears as a Satanic Japanese photographer in the climactic final scene of the 1968 film directed by Roman Polanski.
+The novel by Ira Levin was published in 1967, and the film was released the following year, making 2017 and 2018 the Golden Jubilees of one of the horror genre’s most influential works.

-Born Oct.
-20 1944, in Honolulu, Hawaii, Ernest Harada studied acting at the London Academy of Music and Dramatic Art (LAMDA), class of 1965.
-LAMDA is the oldest drama school in the UK.
-He also studied political science at Syracuse University and graduated from Mid-Pacific Institute, class of 1962.
+Born October 20, 1944, in Honolulu, Hawaii, Ernest Harada graduated from Mid-Pacific Institute, class of 1962 and studied political science at Syracuse University.
+He received a degree in acting in 1965 from the London Academy of Music and Dramatic Art (LAMDA), the oldest drama school in the UK.

-Mr Harada is happily retired in Honolulu.
+Harada is happily retired in Honolulu.
 He performs occasional concerts, most recently in Germany and New York and Hawaii.
-We reached out to Mr Harada to ask questions regarding his career and professional experience and he has been very gracious with his time.
-We were charmed and intrigued by some interesting insights from one of the last surviving cast members of ‘Rosemary’s Baby’ regarding his perspective as an Asian American artist in Hollywood and on Broadway, on working with Polanski, and what was in that black bassinet?
+We reached out to Harada to ask him about his career and professional experience.
+As one of the last surviving cast members of ‘Rosemary’s Baby,’ Harada had some interesting insights into life an Asian American artist in Hollywood and on Broadway, what it was like to work with Roman Polanski, and what exactly was in that black bassinet?

 SG: Yes, thank you so much for taking my call.